jvcasillas/slidify_tutorial/index.md

 ### `---`

 - To end a slide use three dashes
-- Importantly after you end a slide, you designate the class of the next one
+- Importantly after you end a slide, you designate the style of the next one
 - The default (what you see here) is `.class #id`
 - So I ended this slide using `--- .class #id`